-Here’s a girl walking around in a 200 dollar bippity boppity boo look, while my 5 year old walks around in a 2 dollar clearance Walmart Minnie T-shirt, eating string cheese we bought from home.
+Here’s a girl walking around in a 200 dollar bippity-boppity-boo look, while my 5 year old walks around in a 2 dollar clearance Walmart Minnie T-shirt, eating string cheese we bought from home.
 EVERYONE spends their money in different ways.
 This post is going to show you ways to save at Disneyland, but also share some ways we chose to splurge, and if we found it to be worth it.Interested in Disneyland?
 Bes sure to check out all my Disneyland tips here!

 Snacks we use include: